alexantr/filemanager/README.md

 # PHP File Manager

-A good solution for managing files and folders on your site for developer who can't access site over SSH or FTP.
+A good solution for managing files and folders for developers who can't access site over SSH or FTP.

 ![PHP File Manager](https://raw.github.com/alexantr/filemanager/master/phpfm.png)

 **WARNING!
-Do not use this script as regular file manager on production.**
+Do not use this script as regular file manager in public area.
+After all actions you must delete thid script from server.**

+## Requirements

+- PHP 5.2 or higher.
+- [Zip extension](http://php.net/manual/en/book.zip.php) for zip and unzip actions.
+- Fileinfo, iconv and mbstring extensions are strongly recommended.

 ## How to use